Skip to content

 ...

-2. flox/install-flox-action will install latest version Flox.
+2. flox/install-flox-action will install the latest version of Flox.

 3. flox/activate-action allows you to run a command inside the Flox environment.